mc962/hayai/README.md

 ### Flash

-The Flash allos the user to display temporary messages through storage in a temporary cookie  `_hayai_app_flash` cookie.
+The Flash allows the user to display temporary messages through storage in a temporary cookie  `_hayai_app_flash` cookie.
 Information stored in Flash.now will persist for the current render cycle, while information stored in Flash will persist for the current and next render cycle.

 ### Session